 10-529-150 HAZARDOUS WASTE SITE WORKER... provides training to respond to a hazardous material incident both in an industrial setting and field setting.
 Student will receive hazardous waste site worker certificate upon successful completion of the class.

-10-624-144 ENVIRONMENTAL HP AND DECOMMISSIONING …prepares the student to deal with issues associated with the environmental radiation, radiation accidents, environmental restoration, clean-up remediation, facility decommissioning, and decontamination.
-(PREREQUISITES: 10-624-138 Radioactive Materials Management, 10-624-133 Radiological Emergencies, and 10-624-134 Radiation Shielding)
+10-624-144 ENVIRONMENTAL HP AND DECOMMISSIONING …prepares the student to deal with issues associated with the environmental radiation, radiation accidents, environmental restoration, clean-up remediation, facility decommissioning, decontamination and the introduction of MARSSIM.
+(Prerequisites: 10-624-138 Radioactive Materials Management, 10-624-133 Radiological Emergencies, and 10-624-134 Radiation Shielding)

 • Work safely within industrial and radiological hazard areas.